sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 published: true
 ---

-When a customer first comes to the marketplace and books a listing, there are several form fields the user needs to fill: expiration month, card verification code (CVC), card holder's name and possibly other billing details.
+When a customer first comes to the marketplace and initiates a payment for a transaction, there are several form fields the user needs to fill: expiration month, card verification code (CVC), card holder's name and possibly other billing details.
 To improve the user experience for returning customers, it is good to have an option to save payment card details for future bookings.
 If there is an existing payment card available, the user can just click the "Send request" button to complete checkout page.

 From that point forward, the typical case is that customer pays upfront (aka makes an [on-session](https://stripe.com/docs/payments/cards/reusing-cards#charging-on-session) payment).
-In practice, a preauthorization is created: the money is reserved, but not yet moved to Stripe.
+In the default-booking process, a preauthorization is created: the money is reserved, but not yet moved to Stripe.
 When a provider accepts the request, the preauthorization is captured (i.e. the payment is charged from the card and money moved to Stripe and held on the connected account of the provider until payout).
+In the default-purchase and default-negotiation processes, the payment is created and captured immediately.
 The actual payout happens when the transaction completes.

-Payment card needs also be saved for off-session payments if those are in use.
+A payment card also needs to be saved for off-session payments if those are in use.
 They are automatic one-time payments that happen when the user is not interacting with your application.
 You can read more about off-session payments from a separate [article](/concepts/off-session-payments-in-transaction-process/).